GaneshRSRathod/LFS/README.md

     wait_condition(condition*): to go to wait state.
     signal_one(condition*): for signaling a waiting thread to start. signal_all(condition*): for signaling all wating threads to start. stopcondition(condition*): for stopping condition variables.
 It unlocks all the locks and wats active for pthread_mutex.

+    Makefile: make will create a 'lsync' file which can be used as a library of all above functionalities.